Calves · Isolation movement

 How to perform the Seated Calf Raise

-- Set up with the balls of the feet on the platform and the heels free to drop below the platform line.
+- Sit with the balls of the feet on the platform and the knees bent to roughly 90 degrees under the thigh pad.

 Suggested working range: 12–20 reps.
 Default progression: double progression.